abpframework/abp/docs/en/Community-Articles/2024-05-01-How-ABP-get-current-user/POST.md

 ## The Claim Type

-A web application may use one or more authentication schemes to obtain the current user's information, Such as `Cookies`, `JwtBearer`, `OpenID Connect`, `Google` etc.
+A web application may use one or more authentication schemes to obtain the current user's information, such as `Cookies`, `JwtBearer`, `OpenID Connect`, `Google` etc.

-After authentication, we will get a set of claims that can be issued using a trusted identity provider.
+After authentication, we get a set of claims that can be issued using a trusted identity provider.
 A claim is a type/name-value pair representing the subject.
 The type property provides the semantic content of the claim, that is, it states what the claim is about.

-The [`ICurrentUser`](https://docs.abp.io/en/abp/latest/CurrentUser) service of the ABP framework provides a convenient way to access the current user's information from the claims.
+The [`ICurrentUser`](https://docs.abp.io/en/abp/latest/CurrentUser) service of the ABP Framework provides a convenient way to access the current user's information from the claims.

-The claim type is the key to getting the correct value of the current user, and We have a static `AbpClaimTypes` class that defines the names of the standard claims in the abp framework.
+The claim type is the key to getting the correct value of the current user, and we have a static `AbpClaimTypes` class that defines the names of the standard claims in the ABP Framework:

 ```cs
 public static class AbpClaimTypes